tapted/pub-dartlang/app/doc/faq.markdown

 title: "Frequently Asked Questions"
 ---

-### What are pub's system requirements?
+### What are Tavern's system requirements?

-Pub runs on any platform that supports the Dart VM.
-That basically means relatively recent versions of Mac, Linux and Windows.
+Tavern runs on any platform that supports Chrome.

-However, there are a couple of limitations on Windows:

-* Windows XP is not supported.
-* FAT32 file systems are not supported.
-* Packages cannot be stored on a different drive than your user directory.
-* Packages cannot be stored on network shares.

-Pub relies on junction points for core functionality, and those aren't available on the above.
-We realize these limitations are painful and we're hoping to address the root cause but it will take a while to get there.

 ### What are all the "packages" directories for?

-After you run pub, you'll notice that your package has little `packages` directories sprinkled all over it.
+After you run Tavern, you'll notice that your package has little `packages` directories sprinkled all over it.
 These are needed to make "package:" imports work.
 When your code has an import with the "package" scheme, a Dart implementation like the VM or dart2js translates that to a path or URL using a